damien-dupre/damien_datasci_bdown/content/home/teaching.md

 +++

-I teached as main lecturer for the following courses at University Grenoble Alpes and Queen's Universty Belfast:
+I taught as main lecturer for the following courses at University Grenoble Alpes and Queen's Universty Belfast:

 - Introduction to R for data science – *Postgraduates*
 - Social cognition and emotions – *Master Psychology*